rackerlabs/docs-developer-blog/_posts/2018-08-21-scantron-a-distributed-nmap-scanner.md

 We use Scantron to answer questions like:

-* What systems are accessible from the office and/or customer perspective without requiring a bastion?
+* What systems are accessible from the office or customer perspective without requiring a bastion?
-* What out-of-band management interfaces (Dell Remote Access Controller - DRAC, or Integrated Lights Out - iLO) are not properly segmented on their own network and exposed to office or customer environments?
+* What out-of-band management interfaces (Dell Remote Access Controller - DRAC or Integrated Lights Out - iLO) are not properly segmented on their own network and are exposed to office or customer environments?
 * How many devices have an nginx web server with a vulnerable banner?
-* How exposed are we to some new/emerging threat?
+* How exposed are we to some new or emerging threat?

 Having the data in Splunk allows us to provide dashboards for system owners, quickly carve out mini missions for penetration tests, and provide an ingestible data source for our Threat Intelligence team.

 # What is Scantron?

-The juicy technical details can be found in the project's [Racker Labs GitHub page](https://github.com/rackerlabs/scantron)
+The juicy technical details can be found in the project's [Racker Labs GitHub page](https://github.com/rackerlabs/scantron).

 Scantron is a distributed nmap scanner comprised of two components: